-The focus of this activity was to ensure that all public housing residents and Housing Choice Voucher participants are contributing towards their rental payment (or at a minimum to ensure that residents and participants are not receiving payment to live on housing assistance).
-Households who had been receiving a utility reimbursement payment (URP) in April 2013 were grandfathered in for 12 months.
+To ensure all public housing residents and Housing Choice Voucher participants are contributing towards their rental payment (or at a minimum to ensure that residents and participants are not receiving payment to live on housing assistance), utility reimbursement payments were eliminated.
+In 2013, households who had been receiving a utility reimbursement payment (URP) were grandfathered in for 12 months.
 No new instances of Utility Reimbursement Payments were allowed after April 1, 2013.
 With the disposition of the majority of the Public Housing units in 2015 and 2020, this activity now only applies to Housing Choice Voucher participants.
 This activity was approved and implemented in 2013.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP does not anticipate any changes to the activity or its metrics in 2023.